-The reason is that consultants have to buy lots of products to remain active and qualify for commissions.
+The reason is that consultants must buy lots of products to remain active and qualify for commissions.

-Well, that doesn’t seem the case with Lifebrook, as you don’t need to buy any Lifebrook products to remain active.
+Well, that doesn’t seem to be the case with Lifebrook, as you don’t need to buy any Lifebrook products to remain active.

 That’s not a problem!

-Another reason why I think Lifebrook is legit is that it seems to focus on selling rather than recruitment.
+Another reason why I think Lifebrook is legit is because it seems to focus on selling rather than recruitment.

 From what I can see, Lifebrook is not a Pyramid Scheme, but only the FTC (Federal Trade Commission) is able to give you a definitive answer.